Treatment for vitiligo is based on improving the appearance of the skin by restoring its colour.

 If you have psychosocial symptoms – for example, your condition is causing you distress – your GP may refer you to a psychologist or a counsellor for treatment such as cognitive behavioural therapy (CBT).

-CBT is a type of therapy that aims to help you manage your problems by changing how you think and act.
+CBT is a type of therapy that aims to help you manage your problems by changing the way you think and behave.

 Many treatments used for vitiligo are unlicensed.
 'Unlicensed' means the medicine's manufacturer hasn't applied for a licence for it to be used to treat your condition.
 The medicine hasn't undergone clinical trials to see whether it's effective and safe in treating your condition.

 Doctors may recommend using an unlicensed medicine if they think it will be effective, and the benefits of treatment outweigh any associated risk.
 Before prescribing an unlicensed medicine, they should inform you it's unlicensed, and discuss the possible risks and benefits with you.